 Next in her long list of the designs is probably one of the most iconic: the red dress with which she's turning herself into a "smoldering seductress" for the duke, but instead ends up getting romanced by Christian.

-The designs consist of a red satin gown with a corseted top laced in the back and it's topped by a faux bustle.
+The design consists of a red satin gown with a corseted top laced in the back and it's topped by a faux bustle.
 It is probably one of the most important costumes for her because it poses a serious turning point for her character.
 It's the first crack in the "Star" façade she's been showing the audience up until now, which obviously happens during the "falling in love" medley with Christian.

 This is actually really noticeable in the fact that this is the first dress we see her wearing that's actually not that artificial.
-That it's achieved by mixing actual period fashion (albeit fashion from around the 1880's, not the 1890's) and the feel of contemporary red carpet dresses.
+That is achieved by mixing actual period fashion (albeit fashion from around the 1880's, not the 1890's) and the feel of contemporary red carpet dresses.
 It's mixing both of her worlds: herself and the stage world.

 Note that the color chosen for the design is a vibrant red, which in popular iconography tends to be associated with passion and love.
 So it's only logical.